-Community Services Courses and Workshops
+Community Services Courses

-The stimulation of talented instructors and classmates who share common interests, whether it be personal enrichment, physical fitness or just the pleasure of learning, is available through JCCC's community services courses.
+The stimulation of talented instructors and classmates who share common interests is available through JCCC's community services courses.
 These classes, workshops, lectures, seminars and other activities are for you to whom academic credit is not a priority.
 No tests, grades or required homework is involved.